timjbray/jekyll-now/_posts/2019-06-02-Tracking-software-delivery.md

 title: Tracking software delivery and product velocity
 ---

 I've recently had a few discussions about velocity.

 ![image]({{ site.baseurl }}/images/mark-tuzman-103358-unsplash.jpg)
 *Photo by Mark Tuzman on Unsplash*

-The discussions were around how a company's product velocity has been decreasing and how they aren't delivering as fast as they need to.
+The discussions were around how a company’s product velocity has been decreasing and how they aren’t delivering as fast as they need to.
 This is always a hot topic internally, as founders, leaders and teams are always looking to increase product velocity.

 While the discussions specifically talked about product velocity, they were talking more broadly about the ability to deliver value to customers.